dvlab-research/SNR-Aware-Low-Light-Enhance/README.md

 This source code is inspired by [EDVR](https://github.com/xinntao/EDVR), [attention-is-all-you-need-pytorch](https://github.com/jadore801120/attention-is-all-you-need-pytorch).

 ## Contributions
-If you have any questions/comments/bug reports, feel free to e-mail the author Xiaogang Xu ([xgxu@cse.cuhk.edu.hk](xgxu@cse.cuhk.edu.hk)).
+If you have any questions/comments/bug reports, feel free to e-mail the author Xiaogang Xu ([xiaogangxu00@gmail.com](xiaogangxu00@gmail.com)).